Comic Book Interpretation

 To address this need among visually impaired and blind users, we investigate the ability of Vision Language Models (VLMs) to interpret comic book media gathered from sources in the public domain.
 Our goal is to inform design decisions for screen reading software with a feature that will scan comic books on a user's screen and read them a VLM's interpretation of the book.

 We have constructed a benchmarking dataset to evaluate VLMs' ability to scan and interpret comic books for visually impaired users.
 The image at the top of this page is a cropped version of a sample image from the dataset and the human-written groud truth interpretation against which machine interpretations are compared.
-T The dataset and the results gathered.
+The dataset and the results gathered.
 The full image is shown below.

 An example of a comic book page in our dataset and its interpretation.